stefanwalther/set-analysis-parser/README.md

 # set-analysis-parser

-> Parse for Set Analaysis expressions in Qlik's products..
+> Parser for Set Analaysis expressions in Qlik's products..

 <!-- toc -->